Best places to start a business

 Key findings and learnings

-- Adelaide is the best Australian city to start a business in 2026, thanks to its higher-than-average business survival rate and high access to talent
+- Adelaide is a great Australian city to start a business in 2026, thanks to its higher-than-average business survival rate and high access to talent.

-- Wollongong beats Sydney into the top 10 thanks to a 79.7% lower cost of living
+- Wollongong fairs better than Sydney thanks to a 79.7% lower cost of living.

 - Established businesses are estimated to be 15.2% more likely to survive into 2026 than new businesses